 - Tick “Show Advanced Options”

 - Your router IP will appear under the “Manage router” tab.
 You only need the numbers.
-Or you can tap the hyperlink and access your router right now.

 But maybe you have an iOS device?